List of Subjects

 – A programme of Biology practical sessions is also available for IPAL students.

 Chemistry is a fundamental science that explains matter and its behaviour.
-It helps understand natural processes like digestion, respiration, and corrosion, as well as global issues including energy and pollution.
+It helps to understand natural processes such as corrosion and respiration, industrial processes, and global issues such as energy use and pollution.
 By linking atoms and molecules to larger systems, chemistry supports fields like medicine, engineering, environmental science, materials development, and forensic science.
 It also promotes reasoning, problem-solving, and scientific literacy.

 Advanced Level